The Equine Thoracic Sling

 Dorsal muscles of the shoulder

-The first group of muscles attaching the scapula to the thorax are lie on the lateral and medial aspects of the scapula.
+The first group of muscles attaching the scapula to the thorax lie on the lateral and medial aspects of the scapula.
 These include the Trapezius, Omotransversarius, Rhomboideus, Latissimus Dorsi and Serratus ventralis.

 The trapezius is a beautiful, fan-shaped superficial muscle originating on the nuchal and supraspinatus ligaments from C2 to T10, having a cervical and thoracic portion.
 The cervical portion inserts on the entire spine of the scapula, while the thoracic portion inserts only in the dorsal third of the scapular spine.
 This superficial muscle is innervated by the dorsal branch of the accessory nerve and works to elevate the scapula and move it craniodorsally and caudodorsally.

 Omotransversarius originates on the scapular spine and the fascia of the shoulder, and inserts on the transverse spinous processes of C2-4.
-The muscle is innervated by the medioventral branch of the local cranial nerve, and acts to protract the limb when the neck is in a fixed position, and flex the neck when the limb is in a weight bearing position.
+The muscle is innervated by the medioventral branch of the local cranial nerve, and acts to protract the limb when the neck is in a fixed position, and flex the neck when the limb is in a weight-bearing position.

 Rhomboideus originates from the nuchal and dorsoscapular ligaments from C2-T8 and inserts on the dorsal cartilage of the scapula.
 This muscle is innervated by the medioventral branch of the local thoracic and cervical nerve, and acts to move the scapula dorsally and cranially, as well as elevate the shoulder.

 Latissimus Dorsi originates on the supraspinous ligament from T3 and caudally to the thoracolumbar fascia.
 It inserts on the teres major tuberosity of the humerus, along with the teres major muscle, and is innervated by the thoracodorsal nerve.
-It acts to retract the limb and flex the shoulder, and can draw the trunk cranially when the limb is weight bearing.
+It acts to retract the limb and flex the shoulder, and can draw the trunk cranially when the limb is weight-bearing.

 Serratus Ventralis is an essential muscle of the thoracic sling, supporting the weight of the neck and thorax from its position on the medial aspect of the scapula.
 This muscle is again divided into a cervical and thoracic portion, with the cervical portion originating on the transverse processes of C4-7 and the thoracic portion originating on the 1st to 8th ribs.
 Both portions insert on the medial aspect of the scapular cartilage and are innervated by the ventral branch of the local spinal nerve and the long thoracic nerve.